Sharanuspatil/Coursera_Capstone./README.md

 # Coursera_Capstone.
-This Repository is used for capstone
+This Repository is used for applied data science capstone